makedirectory/WordPress-Skeleton/README.md

         INFO: createEnvironment is starting.

 ## Networking configuration
 Modify the configuration files in the .ebextensions folder with the IDs of your [default VPC and subnets](https://console.aws.amazon.com/vpc/home#subnets:filter=default), and [your public IP address](https://www.google.com/search?q=what+is+my+ip).
+You'll need to setup a VPC in the AWS console with Availability in at a minimum of two regions, in order to get these values.

  - `.ebextensions/efs-create.config` creates an EFS file system and mount points in each Availability Zone / subnet in your VPC.
 Identify your default VPC and subnet IDs in the [VPC console](https://console.aws.amazon.com/vpc/home#subnets:filter=default).
 If you have not used the console before, use the region selector to select the same region that you chose for your environment.
  - `.ebextensions/ssh.config` restricts access to your environment to your IP address to protect it during the WordPress installation process.
 Replace the placeholder IP address near the top of the file with your public IP address.